 I guess I had never given it that much thought, but people have been very creative in inventing ways to cover their tracks.
 These cork horseshoes were used to attach to shoes so no human tracks were left.
 You'll be surprised at all you'll see at the US Border Patrol Museum.

 3. Historic Mission Trail This is one thing of the many things I'm sorry I didn't do, but there was only so much time.
 Dating back 400 years, you can still see the three churches still standing.
 Grab this walking tour guide.

 4. El Paso Museum of History and the DigieWall The El Paso Museum of History was not on my itinerary, but when I heard about it, I had to visit.
 With 16,000 feet of space, there is a lot to see.
 My favorite exhibit was the DigieWall.
-It’s a giant 3-D touchscreen that will guide you through exploring El Paso’s history to date.
-This DigieWall is the only one in the US, and it’s networked with another one in Copenhagen, Denmark.
-The kids will love exploring and may just learn a thing or two about El Paso!
+It's a giant 3-D touchscreen that will guide you through exploring El Paso's history to date.
+This DigieWall is the only one in the US, and it's networked with another one in Copenhagen, Denmark.
+The kids will love exploring and may just learn a thing or two about what they will see when visiting El Paso!

 5. El Paso Zoo

 I am a huge animal lover, so a visit to the El Paso Zoo was right up my alley.
 Did I want to do a giraffe feeding?
 Of course!

 The El Paso Zoo sits on 35 acres of land and is split up into three sections of animals: Animals of Asia, Animals of Africa, and Animals of The Americas.
 I really could have spent all day!
 Have you ever been this close to a lioness?

 Amazing, right?
 I have so much more to share about this wonderful zoo.
 Coming soon!
 Don't miss visiting the El Paso Zoo.
 Check out their website to see special events and plan your visit.